The financial aid process may feel overwhelming, but it doesn’t need to be.

 Complete Additional Documentation

 Some families may be required to submit additional documentation to be considered for federal funds.
 The additional documentation may be supplemental forms, copies of tax returns or other pertinent materials.
 Student's will be mailed a letter or sent an email if additional documentation is required.
 Additionally, these communications can be accessed in the "Tasks and Communications" tile in Campus Connection.

 Submit your documents:

-- In person at the One Stop or by mail
+- In person at One-Stop Student Services or by mail

 - Via fax at 701.777.6931